Duprau History, Family Crest & Coats of Arms

 Antoine Dupre, born in 1643, son of Mathieu and Catherine, travelled from France to Canada in the 17th century.
 After he arrived in Quebec he married Marguerite Moutarchy, born in 1652, daughter of François and Claude, on 25th July 1672.
 They remained together in Quebec until Antoine's death at Château-Richer on 27th November 1686.

-Important Dates for the Duprau family
+Early History of the Duprau family

 This web page shows only a small excerpt of our Duprau research.
 Another 28 words (2 lines of text) covering the years 1463, 1507, 1511, 1520, 1524, 1576, 1640, 1742, 1748, 1755, 1795, 1811, and 1841 are included under the topic Early Duprau History in all our PDF Extended History products and printed products wherever possible.